-School of Computing and Mathematics facilities
+School of Computer Science and Mathematics facilities

 Currently, there are seven computer laboratories within the School comprising around 200 desktop PCs.
 Every PC has the current hardware and software needed for all modules on the degree programme and provide both Microsoft Windows and the Linux operating system.
 The School buildings are accessible 24 hours a day, every day.